 Here are some potential causes of head-on truck accidents:

-- Distracted driving – All it takes for a truck driver to veer out of their lane and into oncoming traffic is a quick second of taking their eyes off the road.
-The danger is even more pronounced on a two-lane highway.
-The truck driver may not see a sign telling them not to enter a highway.
+• Distracted driving – All it takes for a truck driver to veer out of their lane and into oncoming traffic is a quick moment taking their eyes off the road.
+Using a cell phone or other handheld device, setting GPS, and eating are some common forms of distracted driving.
+The danger is even more pronounced on a two-lane highway, where in a moment of distraction, a truck driver can easily and quickly drift across the center line into oncoming traffic.

 Truck drivers are responsible for their negligence behind the wheel.
 A trucking company can also be legally accountable when its driver has caused a head-on car accident or when the company was negligent in its own right.

 Another major cause of head-on truck accidents is truck driver inexperience.
 Trucking companies are increasingly pressing less experienced truck drivers into service because they need help finding enough operators to maintain their business.
-Truck drivers as young as 18 years old can now make cross-country truck trips.
+Truck drivers as young as 18 years old can now make cross-country trips in a tractor-trailer.

 You Must Prove Negligence to Win a Truck Accident Lawsuit